caracatrepa/caracatrepa.github.io/selfguidedMBSR_week7.md

 Practice Sheets given above.
 For a version of this page which has been reformatted for your manual go to the [printer-ready version of this page][57].

-> _If we could read the secret history of our enemies, we should find in each man's life sorrow and suffering enough to disarm all hostility._
+> _If we could read the secret history of our enemies,
+we should find in each man's life sorrow and suffering
+enough to disarm all hostility._

 \- _Henry W. Longfellow_

 > _Hurt people hurt people.
-That's how pain patterns get passed on, generation after generation after generation._
+That's how pain patterns get passed on,
+generationafter generation after generation._
 >
 _Break the chain today.
-Meet anger with sympathy, contempt with compassion, cruelty with kindness.
+Meet anger with sympathy, contempt with compassion,
+cruelty with kindness.
 Greet grimaces with smiles.
 Forgive and forget about finding fault.
 Love is the weapon of the future._

 \- _Yehuda Berg_

 > _To love our neighbors as we love ourselves means also to love ourselves as we love our neighbors.
 It means to treat ourselves with as much kindness and understanding as we would the person next door who is in trouble._

 \- _Frederick Buechner_